w8r/martinez/README.md

 `<Operation>` is an enum of `{ INTERSECTION: 0, UNION: 1, DIFFERENCE: 2, XOR: 3 }` in case you have to decide programmatically which operation do you need

+### Features

+The algorithm of Matrinez et al. was extended to work with multipolygons without cascading.

 ### Authors

 * [Alexander Milevski](https://github.com/w8r/)